esesmuedgars/IdeaKit/README.md

 ### `#selector` and the responder chain

-[Dominik Hauser](https://twitter.com/dasdom) wroten an [article](https://dasdom.dev/posts/selector-and-the-responder-chain) reminding everyone that there is a responder chain and that we can use it to react to button events.
+[Dominik Hauser](https://twitter.com/dasdom) wrote an [article](https://dasdom.dev/posts/selector-and-the-responder-chain) reminding everyone that there is a responder chain and that we can use it to react to button events.

 ### Reverse engineering `UIKit` to fix our hard-to-reproduce crash

-[Adrian Kashivskyy](https://twitter.com/akashivskyy) in an [article](https://pspdfkit.com/blog/2021/reverse-engineering-uikit) shared what he had to go through to track down the root cause of hard-to-reproduce crash and how did he tackle those floating-point precision errors.
+[Adrian Kashivskyy](https://twitter.com/akashivskyy) in an [article](https://pspdfkit.com/blog/2021/reverse-engineering-uikit) shared what he had to go through to track down the root cause of a hard-to-reproduce crash and how did he tackle the error.

 ## Tools

 ### The importance of restarting Accenture workstations running macOS

-[Brandon Peek](https://people.accenture.com/People/user/brandon.w.peek) published a [Mac Workstation Blog](https://blog.accenture.com/accenturemacworkstation) [post](https://blog.accenture.com/accenturemacworkstation/2021/09/02/the-importance-of-restarting-your-mac) reasoning why it is crucial to regularely reboot your Accenture-owned macOS device.
+[Brandon Peek](https://people.accenture.com/People/user/brandon.w.peek) published a [Mac Workstation Blog](https://blog.accenture.com/accenturemacworkstation) [post](https://blog.accenture.com/accenturemacworkstation/2021/09/02/the-importance-of-restarting-your-mac) reasoning why it is crucial to regularly reboot your Accenture-owned macOS device.

 ### Getting started with Amazon Web Services Amplify

 Recently, many talents became certified cloud professionals, to those of you I would like to say mazel tov!
-View a YouTube [video](https://www.youtube.com/watch?v=mL54fosQphI) by [Kyle Lee](https://twitter.com/kilo_loco) as he guides viewers through initial steps with Amazon Web Services [Amplify](https://aws.amazon.com/amplify) (a set of tools (e.g., open source framework, admin user interface, console) and services (e.g., static web hosting) to accelerate the development of software applications on Amazon Web Services).
+View a YouTube [video](https://www.youtube.com/watch?v=mL54fosQphI) by [Kyle Lee](https://twitter.com/kilo_loco) as he guides viewers through initial steps with Amazon Web Services [Amplify](https://aws.amazon.com/amplify) (a set of tools (e.g., open-source framework, admin user interface, console) and services (e.g., static web hosting) to accelerate the development of software applications on Amazon Web Services).

 ### Create App Store screenshots effortlessly